For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What does your Student Loan statement mean?

-There are a lot of scary (big) numbers on the statement, as well as a lot of confusion about what it all means.
-Here's our breakdown to put you at ease:
+There are lots of scary (big) numbers on the statement, as well as a lot of confusion about what it all means.
+Here's our breakdown to hopefully clear things up for you:

 We've numbered the statement above to help explain what each part means.